flyteorg/flyte/rsts/concepts/basics.rst

         :classes: btn-block stretched-link
     ^^^^^^^^^^^^
     This section explains what is metadata, how large amounts of raw-data is handled and how data flows between tasks.

+    ---

+    .. link-button:: ui
+        :type: ref
+        :text: Walkthrough for Flyte UI
+        :classes: btn-block stretched-link
+    ^^^^^^^^^^^^
+    This section provides a quick overview of the FlyteConsole.

+    ---

+    .. link-button:: ui
+        :type: ref
+        :text: Walkthrough for Flyte UI
+        :classes: btn-block stretched-link
+    ^^^^^^^^^^^^
+    This section provides a quick overview of the FlyteConsole.

+    ---

+    .. link-button:: divedeep-catalog
+        :type: ref
+        :text: Platform-wide memoization/caching in Flyte
+        :classes: btn-block stretched-link
+    ^^^^^^^^^^^^
+    This section provides a deeper dive into what is memoization and the mechanics of memoization in Flyte.

 The diagram below shows how inputs flow through tasks and workflows to produce outputs.